Interactive Learning from Policy-Dependent Human Feedback: Convergent Actor-Critic by Humans

 \subsection{Convergence and Update Rule}

-Given a performance metric $\rho$, Sutton et al.~\citep{sutton1999policy} derive a policy gradient algorithm of the form: $ \Delta \bm{\theta} = \alpha \nabla_{\bm \theta} \rho $.
+Given a performance metric $\rho$, \citet{sutton1999policy} derive a policy gradient algorithm of the form: $ \Delta \bm{\theta} = \alpha \nabla_{\bm \theta} \rho $.
 Here, ${\bm \theta}$ represents the parameters that control the agent's behavior and $\alpha$ is a learning rate.
 Under the assumption that $\rho$ is the discounted expected reward from a fixed start state distribution, they show that

 where $d^\pi(s)$ is the component of the (discounted) stationary distribution at $s$.
 A benefit of this form of the gradient is that, given that states are visited according to $d^\pi(s)$ and actions are taken according to $\pi(s,a)$, the update at time $t$ can be made as: